hero media

 Little Lon Distilling Co. lucked out when the team scored this charming heritage-listed brick building just a stone’s throw from the State Library.
 The cottage houses one of the best gin distilleries in Australia, proudly intimate – there are only 20 seats in the tasting room – and always busy.

 Little Lon’s awarded gins are also placards for the area’s sketchy past, each inspired by a notorious individual who once roamed the nearby streets.
-The lychee-flavoured Little Miss Yoko, for example, is named for a sex worker who lived in the cottage in the early 1900s.
-As such, Little Lon’s unique gin-making class doubles as a Melbourne history lesson.
+For example, the lychee-flavoured Little Miss Yoko is named for a sex worker who lived in the cottage in the early 1900s.
+Little Lon’s unique gin-making class doubles as a Melbourne history lesson, and we’ve picked up more than a few secrets about the city from visiting over the years.

 Address: 17 Casselden Pl, Melbourne